 - i.
 The project completed the feasibility and planning phase. - ii.
 The CEQA consultant, Dudek, filed all exemptions for the solar projects and was approved by BOT in August 2021.
 The initial/feasibility assessments on the hillsides site require a Mitigated Negative Declaration (MND). - iii.
 RFQ/P (GC 4217) was issued on October 27, 2021.
 Proposals are due on December 17, 2021.
 SCE received a copy of the RFQ/P and the specifications and provided their feedback. - iv.
 A low interest loan is being considered for the initiative.
 The loan won't be secured until the project is bid out and fee proposals are received. - v.
 An optional RFQ/P Pre-Proposal Conference was conducted on November 11, 2021 and discussed the scope of work in detail.
 Three site walks were held on November 12 and 15.
-The deadline to receive RFI's is December 2, 2021.
-Mohtasham reviewed the Solar Plan PowerPoint presentation that was provided to the FPDC.
+The deadline to receive RFI's was December 2, 2021.
+Mohtasham reviewed the Solar Plan PowerPoint presentation that was provided to the FPDC. - vi.
+An addendum to the RFQ/P went out the week of December 13, 2021 to address the RFI's that were received.
+The due date to receive final proposals was changed in the addendum to January 5, 2022 by 12pm.
+The Solar committee will review the proposals.